Secondary Spillway at New Bullards Bar Dam

 Yuba Water Agency already coordinates releases during significant storms with the Department of Water Resources Flood Operations Center as well as their Oroville Dam Operations, the National Weather Service and the U.S. Army Corps of Engineers (USACE) in an effort to minimize impacts downstream.
 To maximize the benefit of the secondary spillway, Yuba Water Agency will take that program to the next level, working with USACE to develop new manuals for guiding the operation of the dam, implementing forecast-informed reservoir operations for New Bullards Bar.

+Yuba Water is now working with a team of engineers to bring the project to a 60 percent design phase and is exploring potential partners to collaborate on this important multi-benefit project.
 Construction on the new spillway is planned to begin in 2022, with scheduled project completion in 2025.
 Both the cost and schedule are rough estimates at this time, but are expected to be much more clearly defined as the project is further designed.